-When comparing your Job History Summary Code, which is a summary of each of the occupations you listed, to the three-letter Summary Code based on your assessment results, it was found that they have the same first letter.
+When comparing the code of your most recent civilian job to the three-letter Summary Code based on your assessment results, it was found that they have the same first letter.
 It is very likely that the occupations listed earlier in this report are jobs that interest you.
 As a result, you may not need to do much additional exploring to find an occupation that may be a good fit for you.
 However, you can always review your occupations list again.